SVarM: Linear Support Varifold Machines for Classification and Regression on Geometric Data: Numerical Experiments

 Our first experiment evaluates the effectiveness of our regression model on a toy dataset consisting of 3D human body scans from the FAUST dataset \cite{Bogo:CVPR:2014} rotated along a fixed axis.
 In many real-world applications involving 3D data—such as human pose estimation, animation, or medical imaging—scans are often misaligned due to variations in sensor orientation, subject posture, or scanning artifacts.
 Such rotational misalignment can significantly degrade the performance of downstream tasks.
 Therefore, estimating and correcting the rotation of 3D scans is a crucial preprocessing step.

 To address this, we frame rotational alignment as a regression problem, where the model learns to predict the angle by which a given mesh has been rotated.
 The goal is to realign each mesh to a canonical upright position.
 We generate our dataset by applying known rotations to a subset of the FAUST 3D human body scans along a single axis, storing the corresponding angles as labels resulting in ~8000 labeled meshes.
 Our model is trained on ~90\% of this data and evaluated on the remaining ~10\%.
 In Figure~\ref{fig:rotation_regression}, we present a selection of dataset samples and demonstrate the model’s ability to accurately predict rotation angles and realign the meshes.
+Moreover, to highlight the interpretability of our model, we display the evaluation of the learned test function $h$ on samples from the dataset where the color of each face of the mesh corresponds to the evaluation of the test function at $(c_f,n_f)$.
+We note that the meshes that are misaligned by a larger angle have a higher density of faces with larger values of $h$.